dhminch/MinchList/README.md

 - [Kali](https://kali.org) - Linux distribution commonly used for penetration testing and CTFs.
 - [CyberChef](https://gchq.github.io/CyberChef/) - Toolset for extracting and operating on data, great for CTFs and work too.

+## Certifications

+My friend summed this up perfectly, so I'm just going to quote him: *Certifications help honest people validate their knowledge and skills, and help dishonest people gain an undeserving edge over others when competing for a position within a company, which in turn devalues the cert and oversaturates the job market with what would otherwise be prestigious career achievements.*

+I agree, most certifications are not worth that much *as a credential* because too many unqualified people have them.
+However, the training courses for the certifications may help you, especially if you are new to the field.

+Popular entry level certifications are: CompTIA's Network+ and Security+ and EC-Council's Certified Ethical Hacker (CEH).
+SANS provides very expensive, but good training and their certificates are better, such as GCIH.
+ISC2's CISSP is a more managerial level of certification and is usually what gets the most eye rolls.

+Offensive Security's OSCP and OSCE are typically the most well-regarded.
+To pass, you take a multi-day exam in a lab environment so it is orders of magnitude more difficult than any other certification.
+However, Offensive Security now requires you to be subject to a lot of monitoring (software/video/audio) while taking the exam, which makes people less wild about the experience.

+All in all, certifications may help you.
+HR loves them, hiring managers may/may not.
+It depends on the company and industry you are in.
+I wouldn't put crazy amounts of your time/money into them, but I wouldn't avoid them either.